 Other types could become more complex.

-#6 Updated by Mohammad Ghahremanpour over 1 year ago
+#6 Updated by Mohammad Ghahremanpour almost 2 years ago

 David van der Spoel wrote:

 The next step would be to update the SIMD kernels alternatively implement this in tables.